proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-For many of us, single-subplot figures are a rarity.
-Unfortunately, when drawing multiple-subplot figures, it is easy to end up with *redundant* figure elements:
+For many of us, figures with just one subplot are a rarity.
+We tend to need multiple subplots for comparing different datasets and illustrating complex concepts.
+Unfortunately, it is easy to end up with *redundant* figure elements when drawing multiple subplots; namely:

 * Repeated axis tick labels.
 * Repeated axis labels.